 Fiesta Mexicana was a colorful, bustling place with waiters rushing to tables with huge trays of steaming Mexican-American food.
 Our group enjoyed fajitas, tacos and enchiladas.
 The food was excellent, ideal after a day of touring and hiking.
 And, yes, the margaritas, served in large salt-rimmed goblets, were strong and refreshing.
 It was one of those fun places where they sing Happy Birthday wearing huge sombreros.

 Southwest Adventure Tours is a Utah-based business providing individuals and groups with scenic, photography, and adventure tours throughout the Southwestern US.
 Their specialty is small group experiences, usually between 14 and 25 passengers.
 They offer a wide range of multi-day tours and day tours from Las Vegas, Phoenix, Salt Lake City, and other local areas adjacent to the National Parks.
 Our group numbered six and we enjoyed the comfort of a new Mercedes touring van with driver/guide.
 Our guide took care of all the details and made sure everyone, no matter what their physical ability, had an enjoyable adventure along the way.

 The next day we toured Arches National Park.
-Check back on Thursday, April 20, 2017 for our adventures in Arches National Park.

 Note: As is common in the travel industry, the writer was provided with tour, accommodations and meals for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.